OISF/suricata/doc/userguide/performance/analysis.rst

 If you run into performance issues and struggle to narrow it down start with running Suricata without any rules enabled and use the tools again that have been explained at the first part.
-Keep in mind that even without signatures enabled Suricata still does all the decoding and traffic analysis, so a fair amount of load should still be seen.
+Keep in mind that even without signatures enabled Suricata still does most of the decoding and traffic analysis, so a fair amount of load should still be seen.
 If the load is still very high and drops are seen and the hardware should be capable to deal with such traffic loads you should deep dive if there is any specific traffic issue (see above) or report the performance issue so it can be investigated (see https://suricata-ids.org/support/).

 Suricata also provides several specific traffic related signatures in the rules